warmist/scripts/docs/item.rst

     Only include items designated for melting.

 ``--dumping``
-    only include items designated for dumping.
+    Only include items designated for dumping.

 ``--visible``
     Only include visible items (i.e., ignore hidden items).